- Antonia Bird

 When his unit is overrun, and he faces death in the Mexican-American War, Second Lt.
 Boyd (Guy Pearce, fresh off L.A.
 Confidential) of the Texas army plays dead out of fear.
 Enemy soldiers gather his body with the dead and cart him into a Mexican base.
 Inside, the blood of corpses runs into his mouth.
 Curiously invigorated, Boyd suddenly has the strength to push the bodies off his own and single-handedly take the enemy stronghold.
 Though his “heroism” earns Boyd a promotion to Captain, his commanding officer (John Spencer) recognizes the circumstances and Boyd’s cowardice.
-As punishment, Boyd must report to Fort Spencer, a home for reject and exiled soldiers in the Sierra Nevadas.
+As punishment, Boyd must report to Fort Spencer, a home for rejected and exiled soldiers in the Sierra Nevadas.
 Boyd doesn’t bother complaining; he knows his cowardly behavior was disgraceful, but it’s not as deplorable as his taste for blood, for which he feels infinitely more shame.
 Once at Fort Spencer, Boyd joins a band of outcasts: drunkard doctor Major Knox (Stephen Spinella), nervy religious oddball Private Toffler (Jeremy Davies), ignoramus Pvt.
 Cleaves (David Arquette), aggressive militarist Pvt.
 Reich (Neal McDonough)—all overseen by the casual liberalism of Colonel Hart (Jeffrey Jones).